NavUWB/SAFinalProj/README.md

 changes needed.
 Additional classes OK.

 No other changes should be needed until we get to dealing with Database stuff (appsettings.json will need to be updated, etc)

+There is a lot of stuff, most all of it is for the log-in and email framework and support classes.